 MILE 5001 Second Language Acquisition MILE 5002 Language Teaching Methodology and Curriculum Design MILE 5003 Foundations of Technology-enhanced Language Education

-General Electives MILE 5101 Discourse Analysis MILE 5103 Testing and Assessment MILE 5104 Linguistics for Second Language Teachers MILE 5105 Cross-Cultural Pragmatics MILE 5106 Contrastive Analysis between Chinese and English TESL Concentration Electives MILE 5201 World Englishes MILE 5202 Teaching Second Language Vocabulary MILE 5203 Phonetics and Phonology for English Teachers MILE 5204 English yesterday and today MILE 5205 Grammar for English Teachers MILE 5206 Teaching English for Academic Purposes MILE 5207 Teaching English for Specific Purposes TCSL Concentration Electives MILE 5301 Chinese Writing System MILE 5302 Mandarin Chinese Grammar for L2 Chinese Teachers MILE 5303 Phonetics and Phonology of the Chinese Language MILE 5304 Chinese Lexicology MILE 5305 Word Structure of Chinese: A Comparative Perspective MILE 5306 Understanding Chinese Language in Global Context MILE 5307 Methodology for Linguistic Comparison Teaching Practicum Selected students may obtain 3 credits through participating in a supervised teaching practicum which usually takes place during the Spring semester.(2) MILE 6000 Supervised Teaching Practicum Research Project Selected students may obtain 3 credits through participating in a research project which usually takes place during the Spring semester.
+General Electives MILE 5101 Discourse Analysis MILE 5103 Testing and Assessment MILE 5104 Linguistics for Second Language Teachers MILE 5105 Cross-Cultural Pragmatics MILE 5106 Contrastive Analysis between Chinese and English TESL Concentration Electives MILE 5201 World Englishes MILE 5202 Teaching Second Language Vocabulary MILE 5203 Phonetics and Phonology for English Teachers MILE 5204 English yesterday and today MILE 5205 Grammar for English Teachers MILE 5206 Teaching English for Academic Purposes MILE 5207 Teaching English for Specific Purposes TCSL Concentration Electives MILE 5301 Chinese Writing and Culture MILE 5302 Mandarin Chinese Grammar for L2 Chinese Teachers MILE 5303 Phonetics and Phonology of the Chinese Language MILE 5304 Chinese Lexicology MILE 5305 Word Structure of Chinese: A Comparative Perspective MILE 5306 Understanding Chinese Language in Global Context MILE 5307 Methodology for Linguistic Comparison Teaching Practicum Selected students may obtain 3 credits through participating in a supervised teaching practicum which usually takes place during the Spring semester.(2) MILE 6000 Supervised Teaching Practicum Research Project Selected students may obtain 3 credits through participating in a research project which usually takes place during the Spring semester.
 Selected students cannot take MILE6000 concurrently.
 MILE 6980 Research Project in International Language Education

 Students may substitute no more than six credits (two courses) of elective courses with other courses (including a maximum of one undergraduate course at 4000-level) offered by the School of Humanities and Social Science to fulfill the program requirements with prior approval of the Academic Director(s).
 The approved substituting courses should be either language teaching-related or culture-related